IvanCheng1/Orchestra-Players-Agency/README.md

 ```

-The API will return five error types when requests fail:
+The API will return six error types when requests fail:

+* 401: bad request
 * 401: unauthorized
 * 403: forbidden
 * 404: resource not found